Inedo/inedo-docs/ProGet/administration/localization.md

   3. [Exporting and importing the language](#export-import)
 4. When you're happy with your translation, [submit](#new) the XML file to Inedo

-*Note: Creating/modifying languages are currently only available when pre-release features are enabled.
-Navigate to Administration -> Advanced Settings and enable the `Web.PrereleaseFeaturesEnabled` option.*
+_Note: Creating/modifying languages are currently only available when pre-release features are enabled.
+Navigate to Administration -> Advanced Settings and enable the `Web.PrereleaseFeaturesEnabled` option.__

+_Note: This feature is limited to users with Administrator permissions._

 ## Cloning a Language {#clone data-title="Cloning a Language"}